cilium/cilium/Documentation/network/kubernetes/ipam-cluster-pool.rst

 .. _gsg_ipam_crd_cluster_pool:

 **************************************
-CRD-backed by Cilium cluster-pool IPAM
+CRD-Backed by Cilium Cluster-Pool IPAM
 **************************************

 This is a quick tutorial walking through how to enable CRD-backed by Cilium